platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 4. **Launch the installation of WordPress with Composer**

    Now that you have made your WordPress site into a Composer project, you can download packages via Composer.
-To download WordPress itself, run the commands:
+   To download WordPress itself, run the following commands:

     ```bash
     $ composer require johnpbloch/wordpress-core-installer